-• Provide examples where course, program, or service improvements have occurred based on outcomes assessment data.

-• Engineering - Based off its assessment testing, the engineering discipline adapted the pacing of their courses and the method of assignment review for student work.
+- Provide examples where course, program, or service improvements have occurred based on outcomes assessment data. - Engineering Based off its assessment testing, the engineering discipline adapted the pacing of their courses and the method of assignment review for student work.
 They agreed to pass out study guides to the student earlier to give them more time to prepare for large exams in addition to doing an initial review of student assignments before they were turned in for credit.
-(Evidence - Engineering TracDat CLO Report)

-- Multimedia continues to evaluate the effectiveness of their courses by considering the timeline and specific course topics.
+(Evidence Engineering TracDat CLO Report) [need to show how the loop was closed-was there an improvement] - Multimedia continues to evaluate the effectiveness of their courses by considering the timeline and specific course topics.
 In 2017, it was suggested to expand the duration of several courses from four weeks to eight weeks.
 The follow-up assessments for these courses in 2019 show that more students were able to complete projects and master the material given the longer duration.
 (Evidence Multimedia TracDat Report) - History in 2017, assessed their PLO "Students will be able to discuss ways that the content from this course applies to our contemporary society."
 Although the results passed the baseline set by the department, several faculty were surprised at the number of students who struggled to identify historical themes and make connections to today.
 The department discussed how to improve this further through the inclusion of more contemporary context and additional assignments in their classes that connect historical themes to today.
 This discussion will continue in 2020-21 as the department's curriculum is revised for its 5-year review. (evidence Nenagh's spreadsheet, which will get put into TracDat this semester.) - Music Spring 2016 assessment results for the Music Theory course showed that fewer students had skill in reading music notation than necessary for the content for the course so music faculty decided to do a survey to see which students had the necessary skills and are considering requiring the Music Fundamentals course as a prerequisite.
+Need update of what's been done as a result through 2020